benletchford/buup.io/README.md

 ENCODERS:
   base64encode    - Encode text to Base64 format
-  hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special characters to HTML entities rot13           - Applies the ROT13 substitution cipher to the input text.
+  bin_to_hex      - Convert binary numbers to hexadecimal. dec_to_bin      - Convert decimal numbers to binary. dec_to_hex      - Convert decimal numbers to hexadecimal. hex_to_bin      - Convert hexadecimal numbers to binary. hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special characters to HTML entities rot13           - Applies the ROT13 substitution cipher to the input text.